 My thoughts on gas vs electric ovens

-From a personal use point of view, I actually prefer using an electric fan oven over a gas oven.
+From a personal use point of view on gas ovens vs electric ovens, I actually prefer using an electric fan oven over a gas one.

 The opposite is true for the hob – I prefer to use a gas hob rather than electric induction.